tmk-tran/weekend-sql-to-do-list/INSTRUCTIONS.md

 - `feature-styling-bootstrap`

     - [x]  Add Bootstrap to the front end and style it up!
-      -  Buttons -- make the creation buttons and completion buttons green and the delete red.
+      -  [x] Buttons -- make the creation buttons and completion buttons green and the delete red.
-      -  Inputs -- make your text inputs styled in the bootstrap way
+      -  [X] Inputs -- make your text inputs styled in the bootstrap way
-      -  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section
+      - [X] -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section

 - `feature-confirm-delete`

-    - [x]  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+    - []  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
         - Some styled options are [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) or [Sweet Alerts](https://sweetalert.js.org/guides/): Use the CDN option.

 - `feature-ordering-task-query`